NHS Lothian staff tell their stories of Coronavirus in a series of short films

 Edinburgh and Lothians Health Foundation’s Tonic Arts team has launched a series of documentary style short films featuring NHS Lothian staff telling their stories of what life was like for them during the early stages of Coronavirus.

 The project, entitled ‘Common Thread; NHS Voices in a Time of Crisis’, gave staff the opportunity to tell their stories of what the Coronavirus crisis was like for them, both personally and professionally.

-A series of 11 short films have been created by 25 NHS Lothian staff, including a pharmacist involved in the C-19 vaccine trials, a BSL interpreter, the Hospitals at Night team, a GP and the ICU team from the Western General Hospital, many of whom had little or no experience in creative storytelling and filmmaking.
+A series of nine short films have been created by 25 NHS Lothian staff, including a pharmacist involved in the C-19 vaccine trials, a BSL interpreter, a GP and a staff nurse from the Western General Hospital, many of whom had little or no experience in creative storytelling and filmmaking.
 Due to the limitations of social distancing, the workshops and filming were done remotely, working with filmmaker, Tomás Sheridan, to discuss stories and ideas and find creative solutions to help them tell their stories in the most impactful way.

 Angela Gray, Arts, Participation and Engagement Manager for the Tonic Arts Programme, said: